 If you want to maximize the benefits of cannabis, full-spectrum CBD could be your best bet.

 However, a potential downside to full-spectrum CBD is that if you take a large enough dose of a potent enough product, you may feel “high” due to the THC.

-But that doesn’t mean that all full-spectrum products will make you feel intoxicated.
+But that does not mean that all full-spectrum products will make you feel intoxicated.
 Small doses of lower potency products are unlikely to produce any euphoric effects.

-Finally, since full-spectrum products contain THC, you may run a higher risk of testing positive should you take a drug test.
+Finally, since full-spectrum products contain THC, you may run a higher risk of testing positive for cannabis should you take a drug test.

-One potential plus of broad-spectrum CBD is that you keep a clear mind — no THC means no “high” feeling.
+One potential plus of broad-spectrum CBD is that you have the highest chance of keeping a clear mind — no THC means no “high” feeling.